EdgarOliveira/scriptlinux/README.md

 # exsh4.sh
 Check if your bar code or contributor number it is real

+# exsh5.sh
+Check bar code of your all bar code in your bathroom stuff, books and product of the shopping :) It works for GTIN-8, GTIN-12, GTIN-13, GTIN-14, GSIN, SSCC

 # exsh8.sh
 Write a simply letter S with your shell